vault-thirteen/Repository-Saver/ReadMe.md

 ## Repository Saver

-A script to fetch all reositories in the list and compress the contents into an archive.
+A script to fetch all repositories in the list and compress the contents into an archive.